36 Public Workstations

 The Tech Center is a quiet space.
 For group work, please use one of the computers on the second floor.

-Temporary guest passes, good for one day of use, are available from the Circulation Desk or the Reference Desk.
+Temporary guest passes, good for one day of use, are available from most service desks.

 - Microsoft Office 2013